Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Adaptive clipping algorithms for DP-SGD

 \subsection{Key hyperparameters}

 Adaptive clipping involves several hyperparameters that control its behavior and effectiveness.
 Below, we detail their roles and highlight key observations from prior work and our analysis.

 \textbf{Target quantile ($\gamma$)} specifies the proportion of gradients with norms exceeding the current threshold that the algorithm aims for \citep{adaptFedDP}.
-Notably, \citet{misalignment} incorrectly referred to $\gamma$ as the `clipping bound learning rate', which misrepresents its actual role.
 The clipping bound update will converge exponentially towards a bound where fraction $1-\gamma$ of the gradients are clipped.
-The value of $\gamma$ is directly linked to unfairness, as fraction $1-\gamma$ of the gradients are ignored when considering the clipping bound.
+The value of $\gamma$ is directly linked to accuracy disparity, as fraction $1-\gamma$ of the gradients are ignored when considering the clipping bound.
 The specific behaviour observed in the toy model of \Cref{fig:CB_history-teaser} (left) could be avoided by setting $\gamma$ to be sufficiently larger than $0.6$ to also consider the minority.
 Things get more difficult when the size of the minority group is unknown and when it is small, because the estimation of extreme quantiles of the gradient norm distribution is less reliable, so simply using $\gamma \approx 1$ is not a silver bullet.
 The optimal value of $\gamma$ is tightly coupled to the threshold multiplier $\tau$ that we discuss next.

 \textbf{Threshold multiplier ($\tau$)} for counting clipped gradients, introduced by \citet{misalignment}, is a multiplier that determines the upper limit for identifying outlier gradient norms.
 Gradients with norms exceeding $\tau \cdot C_t$, where $C_t$ is the clipping bound at the current iteration $t$, are treated as outliers and contribute to updating the clipping bound such that their fraction should become approximately $\gamma$.
 In practice, $\tau$ and $\gamma$ are tightly coupled.
 Under a fixed gradient norm distribution, the same fixed point for clipping bound adaptation could be reached by changing $\tau$ and $\gamma$ together suitably.
 Interestingly, both $\gamma$ and $\tau$ were very stable in our experiments and the values $\gamma = 0.5$ and $ \tau = 2.5$ were optimal for all datasets used in the experiments.
+Further discussion can be found in \Cref{appssec:choice_gamma}.